360Controller/360Controller/Readme.md

 ### Disabling signing requirements

 Since Yosemite (macOS 10.10) all global kexts are required to be signed.
+Additionally, since later versions of Mojave (macOS 10.14.5) all global kexts are required to be notarized.
 This means if you want to build the drivers and install locally, you need a very specific signing certificate that Apple closely controls.
 If you want to disable the signing requirement from macOS, you will need to do several things.

 First, execute these commands in your terminal:
 ```